 Going into this review I was looking for a tool to take away the tedium and time involved with tweeting out Surges’ reviews and ‘Meet the Maker’ interviews.
 As the site’s content grows, it would become impossible for one person to stay on top of.
 I’m pleased to report that MeetEdgar has solved that problem, for good.

 After only an hour I was able to create enough auto-variations to keep my social media feeds fresh for a month.
+Before I knew it, Edgar had informed me I’d sent 30 hours’ worth of content - that’s a lot of time saved!

 The tool is a breeze to use but not without its limitations…